JeffRice/reactUI/README.md

 - Bar: any number (a text field and validaiton that the user enters a valid number)
 - Baz: any number from 0 to 10, inclusive, (a slider component or a validated text field)

-## The Calculation List
+## <a name="the-calculation-list"> The Calculation List

 Each row in the calculation list should include the following:

 - the inputs of the calculation, listed above under "New Calculation Form"
 - the calculation's current value
-- an indication of the calculation's progress (a progress bar or text percentage)
+- an indication of the calculation's progress to completion (a progress bar or text percentage)
 - the calculation's state, one of `Running`, `Cancelled`, or `Completed`.
 - a "Cancel" button that notifies the server to cancel the calculation
 - a "Hide" button that toggles the row's inclusion in the user's hidden calculation list

-## Calculation Detail

-Clicking a calculation in the list (other than its "Cancel" and "Hide" buttons) displays the calculation's `values` list, as a list or graph, ideally updating it once per second with data from the server.

-# Installing the server
+# <a name="installing-the-server"/> Installing the server

 The server is a python [flask](https://flask.palletsprojects.com/en/2.0.x/) app wrapped in a CLI,